 Trade the STMicroelectronics share!

-77% of retail CFD accounts lose money.
+{etoroCFDrisk}% of retail investor accounts lose money when trading CFDs with this provider.
+You should consider whether you can afford to take the high risk of losing your money.
 This is an advert for trading CFDs on eToro

 The factors in favour of a rise in the STMicroelectronics share price: